-I am highlighting this because the majority of default users are unable to find the poll key, even if you are using Office 365 (business) subscription version.
+I am highlighting this because most default users are unable to find the poll key, even if you are using Office 365 (business) subscription version.

 Finding a voting button in Outlook required a few technical backhands settings, without wasting time and effort let’s dive in:

-- Open Outlook, Select Office 365 (Bussiness) account email address.
+- Open Outlook, Select Office 365 (Business) account email address.

 - Click “Addin” from the home tab.

 - Type Quick poll in the search bar.

 - Click Add, Quick Poll adding added in the Message Tab.